The Guide to Smart Buildings

 Building automation systems can be retrofitted to existing buildings, meaning you don’t need to move offices or build a new building to get the energy saving benefits of a smart building.

-Utilizing smart space buildings for wellbeing involves the business optimizing all internal spaces to create an environment that enhances staff’s physical and mental health.
-The social distancing enforced due to COVID means that staff will look to find uncrowded areas that provide them with the necessary space to ease any concerns or anxiety about being in close proximity to others.
-Smart technology can enable you to optimize space for this purpose by monitoring occupancy within your building and help you implement social distancing by putting capacity limits to specific spaces.
+Utilizing smart space buildings for wellbeing involves the business optimising all internal spaces to create an environment that enhances staff’s physical and mental health.
+The social distancing enforced due to COVID-19 means that staff will look to find uncrowded areas that provide them with the necessary space to ease any concerns or anxiety about being in close proximity to others.
+Using smart technology, such as desk monitoring sensors, can enable employees to find a hot desk that is free and has been recently cleaned, whilst ceiling occupancy sensors allow you to optimise space within your building and help you implement social distancing by putting capacity limits to specific spaces.

 Another way is through adjusting your cleaning schedule to be smarter.
-Research shows a link between staff morale and unclean toilets, and monitoring usage of these facilities means you can carry out cleaning when it’s required.
+By using sensors you provide peace of mind for staff, such as alerting cleaning staff when meeting rooms or hot desks become free so they can disinfect the spaces before their next use.
+Not only this, but research shows a link between staff morale and unclean toilets, and monitoring usage of these facilities means you can carry out cleaning when it’s required.
 This improves hygiene standards for your staff by setting the schedule to correspond with how many times it is being used rather than just at fixed regular intervals – something that is likely to be demanded by workers in the aftermath of the pandemic.

 Using smart building IoT enables you to access, control, and monitor all these connected building systems from anywhere on a centralised hub.
 This eliminates the need for time-consuming management of individual systems and can be done remotely.